 Then ask the operator for the Police and tell them you need Mountain Rescue help.

 If it’s a landline phone then stay near the telephone unless instructed otherwise.

 If using a mobile phone you may receive a text message from Mountain Rescue.
-Make sure your data connection is active and follow the instructions on the text - click on the link in the text and that will give Mountain Rescue your location.
-You should receive a confirmation message.
+Follow the instructions on the text - which is simply to click on the link in the text (so make sure your data connection is active before clicking the link).
+Doing so will give Mountain Rescue your location - you should receive a confirmation message.

 Or write to The Secretary, Cleveland Mountain Rescue Team c/o Civic Centre Stone Cross Northallerton DL6 2UU

-For enquiries about fundraising and to apply to become a member of our Operational Support Team, email:
+For enquiries about our online Shop, donations, fundraising and to apply to become a Support member, email:

 For public relations, media enquiries, to request visits and talks, email:

 Firstly - click Joining The Team and thoroughly read the information provided.
 Then, if you're still interested, register your interest via email to Team Recruitment: email@example.com